Jack Smith

 Outstanding Speaker Series

-Black River Audubon Society was founded in 1958 through the influence of Jack Smith.
-The annual event honors him and his contribution to Black River Audubon Society.
-Each year a nationally-recognized speaker will highlight the event.
-The board will also share the work of its members over the last year.
+The Black River Audubon Society was founded in 1958 through the influence of Jack Smith.
+This annual event honors his lasting contributions to the organization.
+Each year, a nationally recognized speaker headlines the program.
 A social hour with refreshments will follow the program.
-This program is free to the public.
+This event open to the public and free to members of Black River Audubon.

 Previous Outstanding Speakers